techprober/galaxy-collections/docs/collection-readme-template.md

-# TechProber Apt Collection
+# TechProber <Collection_Name> Collection

-The `techprober-apt-collection` includes a variety of Ansible content to help automate the management of package managements for servers that are based on the `debian` system.
+The `techprober-<collection_name>-collection` includes a variety of Ansible content to help automate <collection_description> for servers that are based on the `debian` system.
 This collection is maintained by the techprober core team.

 ## Ansible version compatibility